 Nancy Barnum Clarke was born in South Carolina, and moved to the mountains of North Carolina with her father in 1898 when she was a little girl.

 Later in 1921, after marrying Henry Carrier, Nancy established a summer girls camp on her mountain estate.
 She called this camp Rockbrook.

-From the very beginning, the camp program was based on the notion that girls gain independence by learning to make decisions themselves and by living away from their support system at home.|
+From the very beginning, the camp program was based on the notion that girls gain independence by learning to make decisions themselves and by living away from home in an outdoor environment.

 The Carriers believed those attending their girls camp would become more confident, more skilled, and more socially adept as they tried new activities.
 For them, and all the girls who came, Rockbrook was a place to grow.